 Jason Oliver Chang

 Jason Oliver Chang is Associate Professor of History and Asian American Studies at the University of Connecticut where he also serves as the Director of the Asian and Asian American Studies Institute.
 As a public servant he sits on the Board of Education for West Hartford Public Schools, the Governor’s Hate Crimes Advisory Council, and the State Historical Records and Archives Board.
-He is the co-founder of Make Us Visible a grassroots organization advocating for Asian American and Pacific Islander studies education reform in K-12 public schools and is the Director of the Connecticut Chapter.
+He is the co-founder of a grassroots organization advocating for Asian American and Pacific Islander studies education reform in K-12 public schools.
 He is a proud father of three and partner to a Texan poet.
 When he’s not teaching or holding meetings, he can be found near large bodies of water.

 Terry K Park